 - Promote information sharing and collaborative efforts between RVSOs.

 - Facilitate information sharing with international entities performing accreditation/recognition of veterinary specialty organizations.

 Membership, representation, and method of appointment

-The voting membership of the Committee will consist of one representative (must be an AVMA member) appointed by each AVMA-recognized veterinary specialty organization (RVSO).
-Terms shall be for four years, and can be renewed for successive terms as determined by individual RVSOs.
+The voting membership of the committee will consist of one representative (must be an AVMA member) appointed by each AVMA-recognized veterinary specialty organization (RVSO).
+Terms shall be for four years and can be renewed for successive terms as determined by individual RVSOs.
 Each recognized-veterinary specialty (RVS) within those RVSOs will be permitted to have one non-voting member who may attend, or participate via electronic means, during all meetings.
 A liaison from the AVMA Board of Directors will attend VSOC meetings as a non-voting member.
+A liaison from the AAVMC will attend VSOC as a non-voting member.

-The VSOC will convene one (1) annual in-person, one-day meeting per year at the AVMA Headquarters, immediately preceding the ABVS meeting, and may conduct business electronically throughout the year.
+The VSOC will convene one annual in-person, one-day meeting per year at the AVMA headquarters, immediately preceding the ABVS meeting, and may conduct business electronically throughout the year.

-Except for the AVMA BOD liaison, the AVMA will pay for up to two nights hotel and one day of meals for each VSOC member.
+Except for the AVMA BOD liaison, the AVMA will pay for up to two nights hotel and one day of meals for each voting VSOC member and the AAVMC liaison.
 All other travel expenses for the in-person meeting shall be borne by the representative organizations.
 The AVMA will pay all travel expenses of the AVMA BOD liaison.
 The AVMA shall provide staff support to this entity, and provide a suitable space to conduct an annual meeting.

 The committee will be advisory to the American Board of Veterinary Specialties.
 VSOC will provide an annual report to ABVS regarding relevant VSOC activities.